Blastophaga psenes: Female trees

-On the other hand, female flowers on female trees have long styles.
-Therefore, these wasps cannot parasitize these ovaries because their ovipositors are too short to reach the bottom of the syconium.
-Because of this lack of depositing eggs in these female flowers, all female flowers on female trees produce seeds and none produce larva.
-Also, it is near impossible for wasps to emerge from a fig if they cannot perform oviposition.
-This leads to the trend that female trees are lethal since wasps are stuck in that syconium.
+Female flowers on female trees have long styles.
+Therefore, wasps cannot parasitize these ovaries because their ovipositors are too short to reach the bottom of the syconium.
+Because wasp eggs cannot be laid in these female flowers, all female flowers on female trees produce seeds instead of larvae.
+This feature of female flowers on female trees is the explanation why it is nearly impossible for wasps to emerge from a female fig tree.
+Fig wasps cannot perform oviposition in there and they can be dangerously stuck in that syconium.

-Winter versus spring caprifigs
+Difference between winter and spring caprifigs

-There is also a difference in winter and spring caprifigs (male figs) and the time course for becoming available for receiving eggs and being pollinated.
-Spring caprifigs usually produce more wasps than winter caprifigs do because of the better and more available resources of the spring caprifigs compared to the winter caprifigs.
-This also implies that the fig wasp population is much more active and larger in the spring.
-The spring and winter caprifigs have a cycle related to each other as to maximize resources and output of figs and wasps.
-Winter, or delayed, caprifigs usually occur on male trees.
+There is also a difference in winter and spring caprifigs (male figs) and their availability to receive eggs and become pollinated.
+Spring caprifigs usually produce more wasps than winter caprifigs because of better and more resources available for them.
+This implies that the fig wasp population is much more active and larger in the springtime.
+The spring and winter caprifigs have a life cycle related to each other as to maximize resources and output of figs and wasps.
+Winter, or delayed, caprifigs are usually observed to occur on male trees.
 Spring, or undelayed, caprifigs usually occur on female trees.
 Because female trees are lethal, wasps prefer these delayed caprifigs of male trees.

 Chemoattraction

-Once wasps emerge from the syconium, they have to figure out how to get to the fig in which they want to deposit their eggs.
-Not only that, they need to make sure that the fig they find is available and acceptable for breeding.
-In the case of B. psenes, olfactory stimuli drive the wasp to a fig that is available to receive wasp eggs.
-Figs emit compounds that the wasps can sense.
-Pentane extracts from figs which are in their receptive-phase will attract B. psenes from at least 5 meters.
-Upon sensing these signals from a specific syconium, the wasp will approach that fig. The wasps assess the figs before entrance.
-They do this by holding up their heads and antennae next to the opening of the syconium (the ostiole).
-The actual attractive substances come from the ostiole.
-If a wasp detects the signal, it will lower its antennae and will search for the entrance to the fig. Both smell and taste also help actual entrance into a fig once the desired fig has been located.
-If the wasp does not detect a signal, it will not enter the fig. Instead, it will move on and search for another receptive fig. Because these wasps have such short lives, selection has favored this attraction towards receptive plants to be easily distinguishable from a few meters.
-Due to the difference in male and female trees, male tree figs are more attractive than female tree figs as caused by selection.
-This olfactory stimulus is specific for the wasps' host fig (in this case, F. carica), and enables the wasps to distinguish between their host and other fig species.
+Once fig wasps emerge from the syconium, they must determine the fig in which they will deposit their eggs.
+They need to make sure that the fig they find is available and acceptable for breeding.
+In the case of B. psenes, olfactory stimuli guide the wasp to a fig that is available to receive wasp eggs.
+This olfactory stimulus is specific for the wasps' host fig (in this case, F. carica) and enables the wasps to distinguish between their host and other fig species.
+Figs in their receptive phase emit a compound called pentane that can attract B. psenes from at least 5 meters away.
+Upon sensing these signals from a specific syconium, the wasp will approach that fig. Before entering, the wasps will assess the fig by holding up their heads and antennae next to the opening of the syconium (the ostiole—where the actual attractive substances come from).
+If a wasp detects the signal, it will lower its antennae and search for the entrance to the fig. By using its sense of smell and taste, the wasp can trace the actual entrance into a fig once the desired fig has been located.
+If the wasp does not detect a signal, it will not enter the fig. Instead, it will move on and search for another receptive fig. Due to the difference between male and female trees, male tree figs are more attractive than female tree figs.